-Though primary education in Kenya is available without cost to school-aged children, preschool education is not.
+Though public primary education in Kenya is available without tuition to school-aged children, preschool education is not.
 In order to be admitted to primary school, children must pass an entrance examination.
 Often the most vulnerable children have no access to preschool education so that they can be prepared to sit for and pass school entrance exams.
 Waterbrook Hills has partnered with The Jameelah’s Vineyard Academy and the Pamoja Children’s Center, to bring preschool education to children who would not have access without support.
 The programs in Kwale and Vuga, Kenya have been successful in providing early childhood education and preparing children to gain entry into area primary schools.
 Through this work, a cohort of children have enhanced life opportunities that has the potential to bring substantive positive change to both individuals and to the region.

 Though the educational programs are costly to support, we view the human cost of not supporting them to be far greater in the long run.
-Currently, there are over 300 children enrolled across these two schools in Kwale County.
+Currently, there are over 465 children enrolled across these two schools in Kwale County.

 Both Jameelah’s Vineyard Academy and the Pamoja Children’s Center serve a high proportion of orphans and vulnerable children, who would not have access to education without their inclusion in these programs.
-In addition to educating young children, the schools provides a living wage for approximately 20 staff members: administrators, teachers, cooks, cleaners and caretakers.
-Monthly, program costs are approximately $3500 including educational supplies, food, and salaries.
+In addition to educating young children, the schools provides a living wage for approximately 32 staff members: administrators, teachers, cooks, cleaners and caretakers.
+Monthly, program costs are approximately $7800 including educational supplies, food, and salaries.

 *During another site visit by board members in January of 2017, we were able to provide funding for the fabrication and installation of playground equipment, painting of the school exterior, and completion of a water collection system.
-Additionally, we have provided a teacher workshop on human development and creativity, and created educational murals for the schools.
+Additionally, we provided a teacher workshop on human development and creativity, and created educational murals for the schools.